Nettention/UmdhViz/README.md

 # UMDH Visualizer
 UMDH Visualizer helps you read the UMDH compare output more easily.
+(NOTE: UMDH is a memory profiler tool provided by Microsoft.)

 [UMDH(User-mode Dump Heap)](http://code.logos.com/blog/2009/04/how_to_use_umdh_to_find_native_memory_leaks.html) is a nice tool for capturing and analyzing memory status of Windows process.
 Example usage is: